Sangarshanan/sangarshanan.github.io/_posts/2019-10-19-going-to-nyc.md

 - Special thanks to whoever pulled out their pygotham talk and the Pygotham organizing team for choosing me to fill the gap and give my first conference talk cause it was an experience of a lifetime :)
 - Thank you Marcus for helping me out throughout the conference and for being super awesome and supportive
-- To all the amazing conversations we had and all the advice before my talk, thanks for my big brother throughout the journey Anuj menta :)
+- To all the amazing conversations we had and all the advice before my talk, thanks for being a big brother throughout the journey Anuj menta :)
 - A big thank you and a virtual hug to Stanley Zheng for showing me around the city, introducing me to the Recurse group and for being an amazing human being.

 NYC Highlights :